Please note! This is a pilot page for North England. We hope to create web pages for members living in other areas of the UK and internationally.

 - International: Asia

-Members in North England have two Area Officers, and they're here to seek and promote your views on issues in paediatrics, child health and the College’s work.
+Members in North England have one Area Officer who's here to seek and promote your views on issues in paediatrics, child health and the College’s work.

-You can contact Yincent and Louise (or other Geographic Officers if you live in another area) through our short form.
+You can contact Jude (or other Geographic Officers if you live in another area) through our short form.
 Feel free to share your ideas and questions.

 Paediatric networks that welcome new members